stanbaek/ece487/_sources/NumPy.md

     print(i**(1/3))
 ```

-Examples of two-dimensional arrays are
+Two-dimensional arrays can be indexed like matrices:
 ```python
 arr2 = np.array([[1,2,3,4,5],[6,7,8,9,10]])
 print(arr2)